Cytokines for Treatment of Acute Exposure to

 - In February 2024, Ziextenzo was approved for the indication of acute exposure to radiation-induced myelosuppression.

-- Six myeloid cytokines (Neupogen, Neulasta, Leukine, Udenyca, Stimufend, and Ziextenzo) are currently FDA-approved for the indication of acute exposure to myelosuppressive doses of radiation.
+- Seven myeloid cytokines (Neupogen, Neulasta, Leukine, Udenyca, Stimufend, Ziextenzo, and Nypozi) are currently FDA-approved for the indication of acute exposure to myelosuppressive doses of radiation.

 - Myeloid cytokines in the Strategic National Stockpile (SNS)